Emily Pacenti // Editor-in-Chief, President

 Ian Tramm is a senior studying English (creative writing) and Italian at Florida State University.
 He is a 22-year-old aspiring writer who hopes to break into the field of freelance travel journalism.
 In his free time, Tramm enjoys ironically likening himself to Hemingway, getting himself lost in new and exciting places, and pushing himself to shatter the boundaries of his comfort zone.
 In his immediate future, Tramm plans on enlisting in the Peace Corps to teach English in Southeast Asia.

 Carly Gillingham graduated from Florida State University double majoring in International Affairs and Political Science with a minor in English.
-As co-founder and former Editor-in-Chief of Spire, she has worked to develop the magazine since it’s inception to fill a gap in the world of student publishing on FSU’s campus and in digital spaces.
-She is a passionate Human Rights advocate who loves to travel to new places.
+As co-founder and former Editor-in-Chief of Spire, she worked to develop the magazine to fill a gap in the world of student publishing on FSU’s campus and in digital spaces.

 Maggie May graduated from Florida State University majoring in Studio Art and International Affairs and minoring in Environmental Studies and the History of Science.
-As publicity coordinator for Amnesty International at Florida State she’s interested in human rights and environmental reporting.
+She served as publicity coordinator for Amnesty International at Florida State, interested in human rights and environmental reporting, as well as for Spire Magazine.
 She is currently pursuing a Master’s in Journalism.

-Noah Hertz is a recent graduate of FSU in political science and international affairs who joined Spire early in its life and helped establish it as a student organization.
-Noah served as president to spire.
+Noah Hertz is a recent graduate of Florida State University in political science and international affairs who joined Spire early in its life and helped establish it as a student organization.
+Noah served as president to Spire.